Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Laundry detergent sheets:

-These laundry sheets are small enough to pack for an occasional load of laundry on your trip.
+These laundry sheets are very convenient and small enough to pack for an occasional load of laundry on your trip.

 Sleep mask: